-2. Go to Step 4: Cable controllers to drive shelves for drive shelf cabling instructions.
+2. Go to [Step 4: Cable controllers to drive shelves] for drive shelf cabling instructions.

-=== Option 2: Cable a switched cluster
+Option 2: Cable a switched cluster

-The optional data ports, optional NIC cards, mezzanine cards, and management ports on the controller modules are connected to switches.
-The cluster interconnect and HA ports are cabled on to the cluster/HA switch.
+Controller module cluster interconnect and HA ports are cabled to the cluster/HA switch.
+The optional data ports, optional NIC cards, mezzanine cards, and management ports are connected to switches.